StefLeonidasAnalytics/StefLeonidasAnalytics/README.md

 Society is one great puzzle and data gives us a sneak peek into the behavioural habits of individuals which can be understood by analysing data.

-## Feel free to check out my [projects](https://github.com/StefLeonidasAnalytics?tab=repositories), more are on the way!
+Feel free to check out my [projects](https://github.com/StefLeonidasAnalytics?tab=repositories).
+More are on the way!
 <!--
 **StefLeonidasAnalytics/StefLeonidasAnalytics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.